Strategy11/formidable-forms/readme.txt

 Want to unlock the full power? <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Upgrade to our Pro forms</a> to get all the features for smart forms and full web applications.

-= Form Plugin Credits =
+= Credits =
 This form builder plugin is created by Steve and Steph Wells and the amazing Formidable Team.

-Formidable is part of the <a href="https://www.wpbeginner.com/">WPBeginner</a> accelerator with <a href="https://syedbalkhi.com/">Syed Balkhi</a> as an Advisor to our company.
+Formidable is part of the <a href="https://www.wpbeginner.com/">WPBeginner</a> fund with <a href="https://syedbalkhi.com/">Syed Balkhi</a> as an Advisor to our company.

 == Installation ==
 1. Go to the Plugins -> 'Add New' page in your WP admin area
 2. Search for 'Formidable'
 3. Click the 'Install Now' button
-4. Activate the plugin through the 'Plugins' menu
+4. Activate Formidable through the 'Plugins' menu
-5. Go to the Formidable menu
+5. Go to the newly added 'Formidable' menu
-6. Click the 'Add New' button to go to the form generator page and create a new email form, or advanced form
+6. Click the 'Add New' button to go to the form generator page and create a new email form or advanced form
 7. Insert your newly created quiz, or survey form on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add it in a page template

 == Screenshots ==
 1. Build professional WP forms without any code.
-2. Form builder plugin page for creating a survey, quote form, payment form, calculator form, quiz form, and many more.
+2. Form builder page for creating a survey, quote form, payment form, calculator form, quiz form, and many more.
 3. Field Options and CSS Layout Classes on the form creator page
 4. Field Options for checkbox fields in the form maker
 5. View, create, edit, and delete entries on the back end from a employment application form, to do list, order form, and more.